williamouyang/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

 the Okta Sign-In Widget.
 Now that you've seen it in action, it's time to start configuring the widget for your specific needs.

-the Okta Sign-In Widget is fully customizable via CSS and Javascript.
+the Okta Sign-In Widget is fully customizable via CSS and JavaScript.
 Stylistic customizations, changing the way that the widget looks, is done via CSS.
-Customization of widget features, the way that the widget works, and text labels for the widget are done via Javascript.
+Customization of widget features, the way that the widget works, and text labels for the widget are done via JavaScript.

-The sections below go into detail on how to customize the Okta Sign-In Widget using CSS and Javascript.
+The sections below go into detail on how to customize the Okta Sign-In Widget using CSS and JavaScript.

 ## Customizing style with CSS